-I have tested hundreds of Secateurs over the last 30 years and have found very good ones at prices from around £10 up.
-Sadly there are so many cheap copies of good designs that buying secateurs has become a tricky business.
+I have tested hundreds of secateurs over the last 30 years and have found very good ones at prices from around £10 up.
+Sadly there are so many cheap copies of good tools that buying secateurs has become a tricky business.

 Best Quality Secateurs

-At about £35 they are quite an investment but can be serviced and repaired to last your lifetime.
-(Please contact Burton McCall)
+At about £40 they are quite an investment but can be serviced and repaired to last your lifetime.
+(Please contact the company, Burton McCall)

 Many professionals I know and most of the gardening celebrities on TV tend to use Felco secateurs.

 There is a large range to suit your hand size and pruning requirements.
 Unless you lose them these secateurs really will last your lifetime.
 Model no 2 are the original ones.
 Later model no 8 was introduced with a more ergonomic handle.

 You will notice that most of the Felco range are bypass type secateurs.

 Felco also pioneered the use of rotating handles to reduce RSI and skin chafing.
 See models no 7 and no 12. (also no 10 for left handed use)